dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 - A layman can identify that the image you've just seen is important.
 - An **art historian** can tell you much more:
-    * The artist  <!-- .element: class="fragment" data-fragment -->
+    * The artist
-    * The movement/style  <!-- .element: class="fragment" data-fragment -->
+    * The movement/style
-    * The inspiration/influences of the artist <!-- .element: class="fragment" data-fragment -->
+    * The inspiration/influences of the artist
-    * The techniques used <!-- .element: class="fragment" data-fragment -->
+    * The techniques used
-    * The symbolism <!-- .element: class="fragment" data-fragment -->
+    * The symbolism
-    * Who was inspired by it <!-- .element: class="fragment" data-fragment -->
+    * Who was inspired by it
-    * Why we should care! <!-- .element: class="fragment" data-fragment -->
+    * Why we should care!

 --